 Under our insider trading policy, all of our employees, including our executive officers, are prohibited from engaging in short sales of our stock as well as in transactions in publicly traded options, such as puts and calls, or in other derivative securities of our common stock, with the exception of securities issued pursuant to our compensatory benefit plans.
 This prohibition extends to any hedging or similar transaction designed to decrease the risks associated with holding our securities.
 Our insider trading plan also prohibits our executive officers from pledging our securities as collateral for loans.
+As permitted by our policy, in 2012 we granted a one-time exemption to our chief executive officer to permit him to pledge his stock as collateral for a home construction loan.
+We granted this exemption after our chief executive officer demonstrated to our reasonable satisfaction that he had adequate resources, excluding his Omeros stock, to repay the loan in full thereby avoiding an involuntary sale of his stock by the lender.
 Finally, the trading plan prohibits our executive officers from holding our securities in margin accounts in which the securities may be sold without the officer's consent.